1. CHEMICAL PRODUCTS AND COMPANY IDENTIFICATION

 Uranium oxide is a skin, eye, and mucous membrane irritant, as well as a nephrotoxin.
 Chronic inhalation may affect the lungs and lymph nodes.
 Pneumoconiosis may occur.
 If uranium is deposited in the bone, there is a potential for blood disorders such as anemia and leukopenia.
 In humans, cancer of the lung, lymphatic and hemopoietic systems, and osteosarcoma have been reported.
 Uranium compounds usually do not constitute an external radiation exposure hazard since uranium emits mainly alpha radiation at a low energy level.
 It may constitute an internal radiation hazard if it is absorbed into the body, thus delivering alpha emission onto tissues in which it is stored.
 Significant quantities of highly enriched material may also pose a gamma radiation hazard.

 Radioactive/Nephrotoxin.
-30 mg/m3 immediately dangerous to life and health.
+30 mg/m3 is immediately dangerous to life and health.

-Radiation sickness: Whole body doses of 200-1000 Rads may cause anorexia, apathy, nausea and vomiting and may become maximal within 6-12 hours.
+Radiation sickness: Whole body doses of 200-1000 Rads may cause anorexia, apathy, nausea, and vomiting and may become maximal within 6-12 hours.
 An asymptomatic period of 24-36 hours may be followed by lymphopenia and slowly developing neutropenia.
 Thrombocytopenia may become prominent within 3-4 weeks.
-The lymph nodes, spleen and bone marrow may begin to atrophy.
+The lymph nodes, spleen, and bone marrow may begin to atrophy.
 If bone marrow depression reaches a critical level, death may occur from overwhelming infection.
-Whole body doses of 400 or more Rads may cause intractable nausea, vomiting and diarrhea that may lead to severe dehydration, vascular collapse, and death.
+Whole-body doses of 400 or more Rads may cause intractable nausea, vomiting, and diarrhea that may lead to severe dehydration, vascular collapse, and death.
 Regeneration of the intestinal epithelium may occur but may be followed by hematopoietic failure within 2-3 weeks.
-Whole body doses of 600 or more Rads may be fatal due to gastrointestinal or hematopoietic malfunction, with doses fatal 3000 Rads generally cause nausea, vomiting, listlessness, and drowsiness ranging from apathy to prostration, tremors, convulsions, ataxia, and death within a few hours.
-The gonads are also particularly radio sensitive among men.
+Whole body doses of 600 or more Rads may be fatal due to gastrointestinal or hematopoietic malfunction, with doses fatal 3000 Rads generally causing nausea, vomiting, listlessness, and drowsiness ranging from apathy to prostration, tremors, convulsions, ataxia, and death within a few hours.
+The gonads are also particularly radio-sensitive among men.
 In women, loss of fertility may be indicated by loss of menstruation.

 There is no evidence that insoluble uranium compounds can be absorbed through the skin; insoluble salts produced no signs of poisoning after skin contact.
 Animal tests on a variety of uranium compounds caused varying degrees of eye damage, with the oxides causing the mildest.
 Uranium oxide may irritate the skin.